- Home

 Alcohol disrupts the brain’s communication pathways, which can make it more difficult to control balance, speech, memory, and other motor abilities.
 Long-term heavy drinking has been found to negatively affect the nervous system – for example, by altering neuron structure.

 This study noted that alcohol can destroy brain cells and depress the central nervous system.
-So, excessive drinking over a long period of time may lead to issues with cognitive function and memory.
+So, excessive drinking over a long period may lead to issues with cognitive function and memory.
 Additional research suggests that prolonged heavy drinking may increase a person’s risk of dementia.

 The NHS advises drinking no more than 14 units of alcohol a week, spread across three days or more.
-For guidance on unit size, head over to the NHS website.
-Alternatively, if you’d like to work towards cutting alcohol out of your diet entirely, you might be interested in our article; 13 affordable and tasty alcohol-free drinks.
+For guidance on unit size, head over to the NHS website*.
+Alternatively, if you’d like to work towards cutting alcohol out of your diet entirely, you might be interested in our article: 13 affordable and tasty alcohol-free drinks.

 3. Centre your diet around whole foods